jonathanclare/iadesigner/README.md

 ```

 ### Install Git
-If you wish to use Git download and install from [Git](https://git-scm.com/downloads)
+If you wish to use Git, download and install from [Git](https://git-scm.com/downloads)

 # INSTALL APP

 Install NPM project dependencies, build and run the app.

-Run the following commands in a command prompt opened from this directory.

 ```sh
 > npm install